fylgja/stylelint-config/CHANELOG.md

 ## 2.2.3 - (2019-07-26)
 * IMP: changelog date format to ISO standard
+* IMP: make at-rule-empty-line-before less strict, via swap
+  * "inside-block" should be ignored
+  * "first-nested" should be except

 ## 2.2.3 - (2019-06-17)
 * FIX: Set scss/operator-no-newline-after to null